UnRolling the Warriors Brand: How an Obscure Team Became a Global Brand

 The other measure is sales.
 If I post a picture of a girl wearing a certain tank top, and over a 12-hour period I see sales of that tank top pick up, I know it’s done really well.
 But the interesting thing is that engagement on a post doesn’t determine whether it will drive sales.

-That’s why AdRoll is crucial when it comes to retargeting.
+That’s why AdRoll is crucial when it comes to retargeting success.
 As I’ve learned, we can bring people to the website, but if you don’t have the right funnel and the right systems in place to get them back to buy, it’s a lost sale.

 We haven’t even scratched the surface of our potential brand awareness and customer base, and I’d like us to have millions and millions of social media followers.
 I want people to be wearing I’d Rather Be With My Dog t-shirts all the time!
 So I see AdRoll helping us reach the next level by giving us the tools needed to make the best ads and the best content in order to reach our customers in the best way.

 Learn how top marketers like Doug turn make-or-break moments into breakthrough opportunities.
-Interested in getting your campaigns up and running on a growth platform?
+Interested retargeting success?
 Update your AdRoll campaigns or sign up for an AdRoll account here.